Pulsed radio emission from a Central Compact Object: Implications for CCO magnetic field evolution

-Our detection further confirms that 1E~1207.4$-$5209 hosts a magnetic field, relatively weak compared to the broader pulsar population, yet strong enough to produce detectable coherent radio emission.
-This, together with its high bolometric X-ray luminosity~\cite{Zavlin2000}, challenges the interpretation of CCOs as objects that are intrinsically radio inactive.
+Previous searches for radio pulsations from 1E~1207.4$-$5209 and other CCOs using sensitive instruments such as the GBT, FAST, and earlier MeerKAT campaigns had returned null results~\cite{Halpern2007, Lu2024, Turner2024}, reinforcing the perception that CCOs are intrinsically radio-quiet.
+Our detection shows that even a relatively weak dipole field can sustain coherent radio emission, challenging the long-standing view that they are intrinsically radio inactive.

 Two broad explanations may account for this detection.
 One involves magnetic-field topology: a complex internal field configuration with highly multipolar structure, rather than a uniformly weak dipole field, could reconcile the properties of 1E~1207.4$-$5209 with the persistent radio silence of other CCOs.
 As discussed in the Methods, a stochastic dynamo during the proto-neutron star phase may generate a tangled magnetic field residing within the crust, the evolution of which allows for localized multipolar magnetic structures, providing conditions favorable for radio emission.
 The second possibility invokes magnetic-field evolution provoked by fallback accretion: 1E~1207.4$-$5209, with its longer spin period and possibly older age compared to the other two X-ray pulsating CCOs, may have allowed sufficient time for a previously buried dipole field~\cite{Chevalier1989,Bernal2010} to re-emerge~\cite{Muslimov1996,Geppert1999,Ho2011,Ho2015}, potentially accelerated by the 2015 glitch~\cite{Gotthelf2018,Gotthelf2020,Perez2025}.
-Distinguishing between these scenarios remains difficult, as the timescales for magnetic restructuring are long compared to existing observations.
-Continued radio monitoring, particularly of spin-down rate variations, along with deeper searches for additional radio-loud CCOs, will be essential for clarifying the physical mechanisms and evolutionary pathways linking CCOs to the broader neutron star population.
+The timescales for magnetic restructuring are long compared to existing observations.
+To distinguish these scenarios, continued radio monitoring, particularly measurements of spin-down evolution, will be essential.